 - Assignment of recorded webinars, videos, and reading materials without instructor-initiated interaction. - 2.
 Contact with instructors not related to the course subject matter. - 3.
 Adding numeric grades to the course gradebook - 4.
-A student submits a guiz that is automatically graded. - 5.
+A student submits a quiz that is automatically graded. - 5.
 Reminding students of the course attendance policy. - 6.
 Posting an announcement about an upcoming assignment deadline. - 7.
 Providing an open-ended online forum that is not moderated by the instructor.

+Scholastic Requirements

-Scholastic Requirements Grading System
+Grading System

 Letter Grade Description

-A Excellent
+Α Excellent

 В Good

 С Average

 D Minimally Passing

-1 Incomplete Work (not included in GPA).
+1 Incomplete work (not included in GPA).

-F Failure, grade below passing (included in GPA).
+F Failure, grade below passing (included in GPA)

-W Withdrawal from class without penalty (not included in GPA).
+W Withdrawal from class without penalty (not included in GPA)

 N No credit/Audit

-P Passing (not included in GPA but credits count toward graduation).
+P Passing (not included in GPA but credits count toward graduation) Т Graduate work in progress.
+Student has 6 years to complete work and have a change of grade submitted.
 X No Pass